(Last Updated On: 24th April 2021)

 Leith is fast turning into one of Edinburgh’s best food and drink destinations.
-Before you even get into Leith ‘proper’, traveling along Leith Walk, the long, straight stretch of road leading from the east end of the city, will have you trying to decide between around 60 bars, pubs, cafes and restaurants.
+And before you even get into Leith ‘proper’, Leith Walk, the long, straight stretch of road leading from the east end of the city, will have you trying to decide between around 60 bars, pubs, cafes and restaurants.
 To help you find the best of that very big bunch, I have weeded out the good from the, well, the just not so good.
 Enjoy.

 The Walnut is one of those under the radar places that you’re so glad you read about before visiting a city, as you’d probably never have thought to try it out if walking by yourself.
 The unassuming, intimate little bistro will surprise you, in a good way, with top quality modern British dishes and a Sunday Roast that’s one of the best in the city.